Spatial organization of living systems

 Nonequilibrium phase separation

-The nucleolus is a large cellular body that produces ribosomes, molecular machines essential for cell growth and size homeostasis.
+The nucleolus is a large membraneless organelle that produces ribosomes, molecular machines essential for cell growth and size homeostasis.
 It is composed of hundreds of proteins and RNAs that concentrate around ribosomal DNA sites in the nucleus.
 In developing C. elegans embryos, the bulk concentration of nucleolar components determines whether nucleoli assemble and, if so, their size.
 These observations correspond to the hallmarks of first-order phase transitions, suggesting that nucleoli form by phase separation of the nucleoplasm.
-Given the ubiquity of cellular bodies in both the nucleoplasm and the cytoplasm, phase separation may represent a general mechanism for compartmentalization of the cell.
+Given the ubiquity of membraneless organelles in the nucleoplasm and cytoplasm, phase separation may represent a general mechanism for compartmentalization of the cell.

 Classical models of phase separation, which assume that a system is at thermodynamic equilibrium, can predict nucleolar behavior in vivo.
 However, transcription and other metabolic processes that consume ATP drive the cell far from equilibrium.
 We are investigating how nonequilibrium biological activity affects intracellular phase separation and whether organisms can regulate these processes to control nucleolar assembly in response to developmental and environmental conditions.